Antigua and Barbuda: Independence era

 The first two decades of Antigua's independence were dominated politically by the Bird family and the ABLP, with Vere Bird ruling from 1981 to 1994, followed by his son Lester Bird from 1994 to 2004.
 Though providing a degree of political stability, and boosting tourism to the country, the Bird governments were frequently accused of corruption, cronyism and financial malfeasance.
 Vere Bird Jr., the elder son, was forced to leave the cabinet in 1990 following a scandal in which he was accused of smuggling Israeli weapons to Colombian drug-traffickers.
 Another son, Ivor Bird, was convicted of possessing cocaine in 1995.

-In 1995, Hurricane Luis caused severe damage on Barbuda.
+Also in 1995, Hurricane Luis caused severe damage on Barbuda.

-The ABLP's dominance of Antiguan politics ended with the 2004 Antiguan general election, which was won by Winston Baldwin Spencer's United Progressive Party (UPP).
+The ABLP's dominance of Antiguan politics ended with the 2004 Antiguan general election, which was won by Baldwin Spencer's United Progressive Party (UPP).
 Winston Baldwin Spencer was Prime Minister of Antigua and Barbuda from 2004 to 2014.
-However the UPP lost the 2014 Antiguan general election, with the ABLP returning to power under Gaston Browne.
+However, the UPP lost the 2014 Antiguan general election, with the ABLP returning to power under Gaston Browne.
 ABLP won 15 of the 17 seats in the 2018 snap election under the leadership of incumbent Prime Minister Gaston Browne.

+In 2015, Antigua and Barbuda established the Marine Ecosystem Protected Areas (MEPA) Trust, a mechanism for funding marine conservation and supporting local environmental efforts, alongside the national Environmental Protection and Management Act (EPMA) to create a framework for sustaining marine protected areas and their biodiversity.
 In 2016, Nelson's Dockyard was designated as a UNESCO World Heritage Site.

 Most of Barbuda was devastated in early September 2017 by Hurricane Irma, which brought winds with speeds reaching 295 km/h (185 mph).
 The storm damaged or destroyed 95% of the island's buildings and infrastructure, leaving Barbuda "barely habitable" according to Prime Minister Gaston Browne.
 Nearly everyone on the island was evacuated to Antigua.
 Amidst the following rebuilding efforts on Barbuda that were estimated to cost at least $100 million, the government announced plans to revoke a century-old law of communal land ownership by allowing residents to buy land; a move that has been criticised as promoting "disaster capitalism".